GStreamer/gstreamer/sdk-basic-tutorial-gstreamer-tools.md

 pipelines quickly, and is used by GStreamer developers around the world on a daily basis.

 Please note that `gst-launch-1.0` is primarily a debugging tool for developers.
 You should not build applications on top of it.
 Instead, use the `gst_parse_launch()` function of the GStreamer API as an easy way to construct pipelines from pipeline descriptions.

 Although the rules to construct pipeline descriptions are very simple, the concatenation of multiple elements can quickly make such descriptions resemble black magic.
 Fear not, for everyone learns the `gst-launch-1.0` syntax, eventually.

 The command line for gst-launch-1.0 consists of a list of options followed by a PIPELINE-DESCRIPTION.
-Some simplified instructions are given next, se the complete documentation at [the reference page](gst-launch-1.0.html) for `gst-launch-1.0`.
+Some simplified instructions are given next, se the complete documentation at [the reference page](gst-launch.md) for `gst-launch-1.0`.

-#### Elements
+### Elements

-In simple form, a PIPELINE-DESCRIPTION is a list of element types separated by exclamation marks (\!).
+In simple form, a PIPELINE-DESCRIPTION is a list of element types separated by exclamation marks (!).
 Go ahead and type in the following
 command:

 ```
-gst-launch-1.0 videotestsrc ! ffmpegcolorspace ! autovideosink
+gst-launch-1.0 videotestsrc ! videoconvert ! autovideosink
 ```

 You should see a windows with an animated video pattern.
 Use CTRL+C on the terminal to stop the program.

-This instantiates a new element of type `videotestsrc` (an element which generates a sample video pattern), an `ffmpegcolorspace` (an element which does color space conversion, making sure other elements can understand each other), and an `autovideosink` (a window to which video is rendered).
+This instantiates a new element of type `videotestsrc` (an element which generates a sample video pattern), an `videoconvert` (an element which does raw video format conversion, making sure other elements can understand each other), and an `autovideosink` (a window to which video is rendered).
 Then, GStreamer tries to link the output of each element to the input of the element appearing on its right in the description.
 If more than one input or output Pad is available, the Pad Caps are used to find two compatible Pads.

-#### Properties
+### Properties

 Properties may be appended to elements, in the form *property=value *(multiple properties can be specified, separated by spaces).
 Use the `gst-inspect-1.0` tool (explained next) to find out the available properties for an element.

 ```
-gst-launch-1.0 videotestsrc pattern=11 ! ffmpegcolorspace ! autovideosink
+gst-launch-1.0 videotestsrc pattern=11 ! videoconvert ! autovideosink
 ```

 You should see a static video pattern, made of circles.

-#### Named elements
+### Named elements

 Elements can be named using the `name` property, in this way complex pipelines involving branches can be created.
 Names allow linking to elements created previously in the description, and are indispensable to use elements with multiple output pads, like demuxers or tees, for